shakacode/shakapacker/README.md

 ```

 Optionally, you can change your Babel configuration by removing these lines in your `package.json` and add [a Babel configuration file](https://babeljs.io/docs/en/config-files) in your project.
 For an example customization based on the original, see [Customizing Babel Config](./docs/customizing_babel_config.md).

+### SWC configuration

+You can try out experimental integration with the SWC loader.
+You can read more at [SWC usage docs](./docs/using_swc_loader.md).

+Please note that if you want opt-in to use SWC, you can skip [React](#react) integration instructions as it is supported out of the box.

 ### Integrations